Beyond Words:Counselling, Psychotherapy & Supervision in Halifax and Manchester City Centre

 When a part of your world is amiss, support, safety and reassurance and an understanding response is essential.
 An integrated approach offers insight and relief to problems and the opportunity to live more fully and contentedly.

 I am a full time qualified BACP Senior Accredited Counsellor and Psychotherapist and IIPA Internationally Certified Psychotherapist.
 I am also trained in Sensorimotor Psychotherapy (level 1).
-I have worked in mental health for the past 21 years and as a clinical supervisor in Halifax, West Yorkshire for 15 years.
-I bring a diverse experience and sincere commitment to meeting my clients needs at emotional depth.
+I have worked in mental health for the past 21 years and as a clinical supervisor in Halifax, West Yorkshire for 20 years.
+I bring a diverse experience and sincere commitment to meeting the needs of my clients at emotional depth.

-From consultation rooms in Hebden Bridge, West Yorks, near Halifax, I provide a safe, confidential space for counselling, psychotherapy within which issues that may be complex and confusing are explored.
+From consultation rooms in both West Yorks, near Halifax and Manchester, I provide a safe, confidential space for counselling, psychotherapy within which issues that may be complex and confusing are explored.
 Within a supportive therapeutic relationship it becomes possible to make sense of upsetting past or present experience.

-Working with both individuals, couples and small groups on an open-ended basis or an agreed time period, I provide a supportive structure within which problems can be addressed and we can work collaboratively towards your goals.
+Working with both individuals, couples and small groups on an open-ended basis or an agreed time period, I provide a supportive structure within which problems can be addressed and we can work collaboratively towards goals that help you feel better.